Author Mentions in Science News Reveal Widespread Disparities Across Name-inferred Ethnicities: Who Gets Mentioned Less Often in Media Coverage?

-We find substantial and wide-spread disparities in author mentions across name-inferred ethnicities.
-These disparities are robust to the inclusion of increasingly stringent controls (Model 5 in \sm{Table S5}).
-Specifically, compared to British-origin named authors, most authors with minority-ethnicity\footnote{Here we refer to non-British-origin ethnicities as minorities based on the number of scientists whose papers received media coverage. \sm{Table S2} shows that British-origin named authors have their research covered more than twice as much as that of Western \& Northern European authors, the second largest group in our data.} names are significantly less likely to be mentioned, with European names disadvantaged the least while East Asian and African names disadvantaged the most.
+We find substantial disparities in author mentions across name-inferred ethnicities---i.e., given that an author's research paper is being reported in the news, authors whose names are associated with certain ethnicities are much less likely to be mentioned by name.
+These disparities are robust to the inclusion of increasingly stringent controls of external factors that may influence the likelihood of being mentioned (Model 5 in \sm{Table S5}).
+Specifically, compared to Anglo-named authors, most authors with minority-ethnicity\footnote{We refer to ``Anglo'' as the majority group based on the number of observations in our data (where all papers received media coverage). \sm{Table S2} shows that Anglo-named authors have their research covered more than twice as much as that of Western \& Northern European named authors, the second largest group.} names are significantly less likely to be mentioned, with European names disadvantaged the least while East Asian and African names disadvantaged the most.

 In contrast to ethnicity, we find no disparity in author mentions across genders.
 However, when fixed effects for paper keywords are not considered, the author gender variable appears to have a significant effect (Model 3 in \sm{Table S5}).
-As gender representation varies widely across academic disciplines \cite{xie2003women,handelsman2005more}, this result suggests that gender differences in mention rates are likely to be explained by relative author mention rates to research papers in different fields.
+As gender representation varies widely across academic disciplines \cite{xie2003women,handelsman2005more}, this result suggests that gender differences in mention rates are likely to be explained by different mention rates across different fields.